 For children who struggle with modulating their emotional response, a friend of mine who works with students with special needs has developed a system of colors.
-If yellow is a happy color, are you a bright sunshine, have to shout it from the rooftops yellow?
-Or are you more of a buttery, mellow, just need to smile yellow?
-Maybe you are pink sort of angry instead of a raging fire-red angry.
-Perhaps you are a light blue sort of sad instead of a deep, sobbing blue sad.
+If yellow is a happy color, are you a bright sunshine, shout-it-from-the-rooftops yellow?
+Or are you more of a buttery, mellow, just-need-to-smile yellow?
+Maybe you are pink sort-of-angry-instead-of-a-raging-fire-red angry.
+Perhaps you are a light blue sort-of-sad instead of a deep, sobbing blue sad.

 Valerie at Frugal Family Fun Blog asks, "What color was your day?" and talks about how sketching and journaling can be a great way for even pre-writers to process emotions.

 Another way to process emotional experiences is to read stories and to role play.

 Kim Moldofsky at Hormone Colored Days recommends Sometimes I'm Bombaloo for gifted children with intense emotions.
 Check out Allison McDonald at No Time for Flashcards for a fun tension-releasing art activity and more picture books about emotions.

 We also find that playing with dolls and figurines helps take the pressure off our children and allows them the opportunity to work through frustrating experiences.
 Although they cannot always tell me why they were upset in the moment, a few hours later I will overhear a fuller story in their play.

 Last week my son had a meltdown when we would not let him take a chair and a slice of pizza from another little girl.
 I took him outside, away from the audience, and waited until he was calm enough to come back to the group.
 Hours later, back at our house, completely unprompted, he looked in no direction in particular and said, "I'm sowwy."
 "Why are you sorry," I asked.
 "Sowwy, Alisandra..."